-Parenting Coaches - Participants can also work with Parenting Coaches, specially trained therapeutic professionals who can assist them in:
+Family Coaches – Participants can also work with Family Coaches, specially trained therapeutic professionals who can assist them in:

 - understanding the needs of their children in a separated family; and

-- crafting a parenting plan for their children.
+- crafting a tailored parenting plan for their children.

-Again, Parenting Coaches are neutral professionals who can work together with both parties to generate cost savings.
+Again, Family Coaches are neutral professionals who can work together with both parties to generate cost savings.

 Participation & Results

-Your collaborative family lawyer will be at your side throughout the collaborative negotiations, to advise you of the merits of any proposed option for resolution.
-Once you arrive at an agreement, your collaborative family lawyer will converted your proposed agreement into a contract, generally referred to as a “domestic contract” or “Separation Agreement.”
+Your collaborative family lawyer will be at your side throughout the collaborative negotiations, to share resolution techniques and advise you of the merits of proposed options for resolution.
+Once you arrive at an agreement, your collaborative family lawyer will convert your proposed agreement into a contract, generally referred to as a “domestic contract” or “Separation Agreement.”

 Not All Lawyers are Created Equal